 We hate to be the ones to tell you, especially if you have a super sweet tooth, that you need to cool it on the carbs and sugar.
 This doesn’t mean cutting it out completely (we’d never be so cruel), as you need a healthy amount of each, but in moderation.

-If you struggle with your diet and are not sure what could be causing your skin to flare up, we would recommend consulting a Nutritionist like our own, amazing Eve Kalinik.
+If you struggle with your diet and are not sure what could be causing your skin to flare up, we would recommend consulting a Nutritionist.
 They can run various tests and see if you have an intolerance to certain foods that in turn could be making your skin flare up.

 A lack of sleep weakens the body’s defence system that helps to prevent blemishes.
 It doesn’t want acne any more than you do.
 Added stress from little sleep can also be felt by the body and produce the unwanted hormones we mentioned earlier as a result.